 - be employed full-time, i.e. 1.00 full-time teacher equivalent (FTTE); and

 - be appointed to a position for a minimum of two terms; and

 - not be eligible for the Beginning Teacher Time Allowance generated under clause 2.10 of this agreement.

-2.18.3 A board of trustees may not receive the Overseas Teacher Time Allowance for a teacher who is receiving or has received the Beginning Teacher Time Allowance.
+2.18.3 School trustees may not receive the Overseas Teacher Time Allowance for a teacher who is receiving or has received the Beginning Teacher Time Allowance.

-2.18.4 The board of trustees is to ensure that discussion occurs with the overseas teacher on how the allowance may be utilised to assist in providing professional advice and guidance to the teacher.
+2.18.4 The school board is to ensure that discussion occurs with the overseas teacher on how the allowance may be utilised to assist in providing professional advice and guidance to the teacher.